Walking Holidays in Northern England

 From the limestone country of the Yorkshire Dales National Park to the pleasant farmlands of Cumbria’s Eden Valley, the Settle to Carlisle Way links together each of the stations along the much loved line.
 The terrain you walk over is as varied as landscapes you pass through.
 Fascinating limestone grassland, moorland tracks, enchanting woodland trails, riverside paths and delightful bridleways all play their part on this spectacular journey.

-In spring the woods are bright with bluebells and giant bellflowers and in summer wildflower meadows fill the landscape with vibrant colour.
+In spring, the woods are bright with bluebells and giant bellflowers and in summer wildflower meadows fill the landscape with vibrant colour.
 Take a stroll at dusk and you may be treated to the sight of foxes or badgers.
 When walking in woodland look carefully for red squirrels and great spotted woodpeckers.
 Moorland and meadows are home to skylarks and golden plovers.
-Buzzards are common, but peregrine falcons and red kites can make an appearance and on the Eden, look for kingfishers and oystercatchers.
+Buzzards are common.
+If you’re lucky, you may even spot a peregrine falcon or a red kite.
+Along the River Eden, watch for kingfishers and oystercatchers.

 Awe-inspiring landscapes, incredible examples of Victorian engineering, picturesque towns and villages, and a wealth of wildlife combine to make the Settle to Carlisle Way a truly memorable walking experience.